 The Ministry of Agriculture and Land Reclamation's GOVS and CAPQ continue to carry out their respective mandates regarding animal and plant health.
-There is no conflict with NFSA's new responsibilities.
-However, with animal products, some of the technical functions overlap and cause confusion especially for traders.
+While there is no conflict with NFSA's new responsibilities, some of the technical functions on animal products overlap and cause confusion, especially for traders.

-NFSA is taking steps to harmonize the food safety regulations and implementation by means of signing protocols with national regulatory bodies.
+NFSA harmonized the food safety regulations and implementation by means of protocols with national regulatory bodies.
 To date, NFSA has signed protocols with EOS, CAPQ, the Horticultural Export Improvement Association (HEIA), GOEIC, the Port Said Chamber of Trade and GOVS.
 The protocols specify the means of cooperation and mechanisms that allow each organization to implement its scope of work.
 They also specify the means for licensing and issuing certificates according to the organization's mandate.

-Currently, NFSA uses the laboratories from both the Reference Laboratory for Safety Analysis of Food of Animal Origin and the Regional Center for Food and Feed (RCFF).
+Currently, NFSA uses the laboratories from the Reference Laboratory for Safety Analysis of Food of Animal Origin and the Regional Center for Food and Feed (RCFF).

-Revised Policy related to Veterinary Drugs Residue in beef and beef products

-On November 4, 2020, NFSA's board convened and agreed on Decision No. 13/2020, setting new maximum residue limits (MRL) for veterinary drugs - including ractopamine - that are more closely aligned with Codex standards.
-This changes Egypt's long-standing zero tolerance policy for ractopamine MRLs.
-The decision was published in the Egyptian official gazette on November 15, 2020 (see GAIN EG2020-0056 Egypt Endorses a Science-Based Decision on Veterinary Drugs).
+Revised Policy Related to Veterinary Drugs Residue in Beef and Beef Products: On November 4, 2020, NFSA's board agreed on Decision No. 13/2020, setting new maximum residue limits (MRL) for veterinary drugs (including ractopamine) that are more closely aligned with Codex standards.
+This changed Egypt's long-standing zero-tolerance policy for ractopamine MRLs.
+The decision was published in the Egyptian official gazette on November 15, 2020 (See: GAIN EG2020-0056 Egypt Endorses a Science-Based Decision on Veterinary Drugs).